chrisguest75/sysadmin_examples/01_samba_share/README.md

 # reload the config
 sudo service smbd restart

-# list apss for the firewall
+# list apps for the firewall
 sudo ufw app list

 # should show something like